 When dealing with ePOS or loyalty data, we first store the data on our secure servers.
 Moreover, the data is never linked to a customer ID.
 For example loyalty data would always be sanitized to remove the personal information of the shoppers.
 The data that we use is thus in no way linked to the identity of the shoppers ensuring a total respect of privacy.

-Camera based analysis
+Optical sensor based analysis

 We work based on the EU legislation and recommendations of the “29 group”, to make sure that our systems do not violate any data protection laws.
-We collect only Bluetooth MAC addresses and do not share them with our customers.
-Our system provides aggregate data about shopper behavior only.
+We collect only MAC addresses and do not share them with our customers.
+Our system provides aggregate data about shopper behaviour only.
 The MAC addresses we collect are not linked to shoppers’ identities since the addresses are not connected to their cell phones’ SIM cards.
-We do not collect the names of shoppers’ Bluetooth devices, since this could reveal a shopper’s identity (if, for example, the shopper named his Bluetooth device using his own name).
+We do not collect the names of shoppers’ devices, since this could reveal a shopper’s identity (if, for example, the shopper named his device using his own name).

-To protect the identities of store employees, we permanently remove the Bluetooth MAC addresses of shoppers identified as potential employees (i.e. people who come to the store at regular times and stay for an extended period of time).
+To protect the identities of store employees, we permanently remove the MAC addresses of shoppers identified as potential employees (i.e. people who come to the store at regular times and stay for an extended period of time).

-In addition we recommend that our clients display signage at the entrance to enable customers to opt-out with a QR code.
+In addition, we recommend that our clients display signage at the entrance to enable customers to opt-out with a QR code.
 Amoobi can provide advice on wording.

 Moreover, Amoobi uses several security methods to avoid issues:

 - We don’t collect the name of the phone, which could be a problem if someone use their personal name.